astoeckel/libfoxenmem/README.md

 bookkeeping data and the width/height to be in a *single contiguous memory region*.
 Furthermore, the arrays should start at aligned addresses.

-Two tasks:
+**Two tasks:**
-1. Compute the total required *size* of the contiguous memory region.
+1. Compute the *total required size* of the contiguous memory region.
-2. Given a pointer at a memory region compute the pointer at the bookkeeping data as well as the
+2. Given a pointer at a memory region compute *aligned pointers* at the bookkeeping data as well as the payload.

 #### Computing the size